Holomorphically finitely generated Hopf algebras and quantum Lie groups: Introduction

 \subsection{Open questions}

 Here are a short list of questions.

 First, note that each HFG Hopf algebra considered in this paper has invertible antipode.
-On the other hand, it is not hard to find an Arens-Michael Hopf $\ptn$-algebra having non-invertible antipode.
-For example, one can consider famous Takeushi's example $T=H(M_n^*)$ ($n\ge 2$) of a Hopf algebra, whose antipode is not invertible \cite[Theorem~11]{Tak71}.
-Moreover, it can be proved that the antipode of the Arens-Michael envelope~$\wh T$ is also non-invertible.
+On the other hand, it is not hard to find an Arens--Michael Hopf $\mathbin{\widehat{\otimes}}$-algebra having non-invertible antipode.
+For example, one can consider famous Takeuchi's example $T=H(M_n^*)$ ($n\ge 2$) of a Hopf algebra, whose antipode is not invertible \cite[Theorem~11]{Tak71}.
+Moreover, it can be proved that the antipode of the Arens--Michael envelope~$\widehat T$ is also non-invertible.

-Note that the Arens-Michael envelope of an affine Hopf algebra is HFG; see Proposition~\ref{ANenvaff} below.
-But $T$ is not affine and, moreover, it can be shown that $\wh T$ is not HFG.
+Note that the Arens--Michael envelope of an affine Hopf algebra is HFG; see Proposition~\ref{ANenvaff} below.
+But $T$ is not affine and, moreover, it can be shown that $\widehat T$ is not HFG.
 So far as known to the author, the question whether an affine Hopf algebra has invertible antipode is still open.
 For some results and conjectures on the invertibility we refer the reader to~\cite{Sk06,LOWY18}.
 Summing the discussion, we conclude that the following question is natural.

 \begin{que} Is the antipode of any HFG Hopf algebra invertible? \end{que}